caiks/MUSH/README.md

 summation mult seed uu1 df1 hh
 (54409.95661501111,24589.66463393197)
 ```
-Note that if you wish to use compiled code rather than interpreted you may specify the following before loading `MUSHDev` -
+If you wish to use compiled code rather than interpreted you may specify the following before loading `MUSHDev` -
 ```
 :set -fobject-code